rhiot/gitbook/gateway/camel_components/camel_kura_cloud_service_bridge.md

 Camel Cloud Service bridge is a Camel-based implementation of the `org.eclipse.kura.cloud.CloudService` interface (`io.rhiot.component.kura.camelcloud.DefaultCamelCloudService`) providing Camel-based implementation of the `org.eclipse.kura.cloud.CloudClient` interface (`io.rhiot.component.kura.camelcloud.CamelCloudClient`).
-Camel-based cloud service allows you to sent `KuraPayload` instances to any endpoint supported by Camel.
+Camel-based cloud service allows you to sent `KuraPayload` instances to any endpoint supported by Camel, not only to MQTT brokers.

 ## Maven dependency